Rule 4123-3-09 | Procedures in the processing of applications for benefits.

 (3) Applications for death benefits.

-(4) Contested (disputed) applications for workers' compensation benefits filed by employees of self-insuring employers shall be referred to the industrial commission for a hearing.
+(4) Contested (disputed) applications for workers' compensation benefits filed by employees of self-insuring employers will be referred to the industrial commission for a hearing.

 (C) Proof.